Fragments of Memory

 “Then ask her for me.
 She helped me with the advanced NN chip you droned me.
 The party’s going to be a downer if too few people come.”

 “Good.
 By the way, I ran into Shana in front of the Robotics Institute.
-She said she would probably stop by to thank Liesl for her help on the professor’s background.
+She said she might stop by to thank Liesl for her help on the professor’s background.
 Got to go.
 Mom’s pinging me.
 Talk to you later.
-Bye”
+Bye.”

 True to his word, he called the International Hotel across from Ambrosia Dreams next.
 Thankfully she was in.
 “Frau Richter.
 Liesl, you remember my niece from the STEM club?”

-Upon receiving a yes, he continued, “Yes, invited you, of you’re still in town on November nineteenth, to come to a project party at her house.
-Her mother has agreed to demonstrate Morgan’s vocal synthesizer at the party.
+Assuming a yes, he continued, “She’s invited you, if you’re still in town on the twelfth, to her Completion party.
+Her mother will demonstrate Morgan’s vocal synthesizer at the party.
 Don’t worry about where it is.
 I can pick you up and take you home after.”

 Liesl pulled back from her screen.
 “Slow down.
 Give me a chance to say something.
 Of course, I remember Morgan.
 Unless something changes, I’ll be here until the beginning of December.
 I’d like to see and hear what she’s created.
 I accept your offer of a ride.
 It will give me a chance to discuss an assignment you may find interesting.
 Is that all?”